If you’ve recently had your oil changed and are experiencing low oil pressure, don’t panic! It’s not unheard of for this to occur after an oil change.

 7. Low oil level

-Low oil pressure can be caused by either a low oil level or dirty oil.
-A low oil level will cause the engine to run hotter, as there is less oil to cool it down.
-This can lead to engine damage, as well as decreased fuel efficiency and increased emissions.
+Low oil pressure can be caused by either a low level of oil or dirty oil.
+A low oil level will make the engine run hotter as there’s less cooling fluid available, leading to engine damage as well as decreased fuel efficiency and higher emissions.

 8. Illuminated check engine light

-The oil pressure controls tensioners on the timing belt or timing chain.
-It also controls pumps like the fuel pump on a diesel engine.
-If the oil pressure is too low, the chain tensioner won’t tension the timing chain as it should and the camshaft timing will be off.
-This will result in an illuminated check engine light.
+Oil pressure is responsible for tensioning timing belts or chains as well as pumps like fuel pumps in diesel engines.
+If the oil pressure drops too low, then the chain tensioner won’t do its job and the camshaft timing will be off – leading to an illuminated check engine light.

 8. Complete engine failure